keu/docs/software/disaster-recovery.md

 To recover the Astronomer platform in the case of an incident, there are two main components that need to be backed up:

-1. The Kubernetes Cluster State
+1. The Kubernetes cluster state
-2. The Astronomer Postgres Database
+2. The Astronomer Postgres database

 Read below for specific instructions for how to backup both components.

-### Kubernetes Cluster Backup
+### Kubernetes cluster backup

 With Velero, you can back up or restore all objects in your cluster, or you can filter objects by type, namespace, and/or label.
 There are two types of backups: